Privacy of Information Shared in Counseling/Therapy:

 /__/ I will refrain from requesting detailed information about individual therapy sessions with my child.
 I understand that I will be provided with periodic updates about general progress, and/or may be asked to participate in therapy sessions as needed.

-/__/ Although I know I have the legal right to request written records/session notes since my child is a minor, I agree NOT to request these records in order to respect the confidentiality of my adolescent’s treatment.
+/__/ Although I know that in this state I have the legal right to request written records/session notes since my child is a minor, I agree NOT to request these records in order to respect the confidentiality of my adolescent’s treatment.

 Parent Signature ________________________________________ Date__________